vaughankraska/vaughankraska/README.md

-- Hi, I’m @vaughankraska
+#### Hi, I’m @vaughankraska
-- I’m interested in quantitative methods related to finance, data science, and economics.
-I am also a software developer and am happy to contribute to any interesting projects.
-I have experience with java, node, typescript and react.
+- I’m interested in software and data engineering.
+Big fan of neovim and most recently nuked windows off my desktop for linux.
+My education was in quantitative methods related to finance, data science, and economics.
+I am happy to contribute to any interesting projects.
+I have thorough experience with java, python, and typescript.
-- I have experience:
-  - JSP web pages (java)
+- My experience (in no particular order) includes:
+  - Writing libraries
   - Next JS/React
   - Building REST/GRAPHQL services for SQL databases
   - Writing portfolio optimization scripts using linear programming and differential evolution algorithms.
   - Backtesting forecasting models
-  - Monte Carlo simulation for stocks using stochastic volatilities
-  - General data science and statistical models
+  - Lil bit of Rust
+  - Data science (a masters degree actually)
-  - Data Engineering: hadoop, cloud environments, docker, ray.
+  - Data Engineering: cloud environments, docker, ray, etc.
-  - SST and the AWS console

 <!---
 vaughankraska/vaughankraska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.